 My research focuses on language documentation.
 Part of that work involves fieldwork and basic reference works (dictionaries, grammars, collections of stories).
 A second part involves language maintenance (literacy workshops, teacher training, language textbooks).
 A third part involves training others to be linguists.

 So far I’ve concentrated on the Native languages of the American South, especially Muskogee (or Creek), Miccosukee, Koasati, and Choctaw.
 Most of my fieldwork has been in eastern Oklahoma, south Florida, and western Louisiana.
 Much of my work is collaborative.
-On Muskogee, I worked closely with the late Margaret Mauldin and her sister Juanita McGirt, as well as with teachers and staff at the Seminole Nation’s Pumvhakv Immersion School.
+On Muskogee, I worked closely with the late Margaret Mauldin and her sister Juanita McGirt, with Chumona Deere and staff at the Muscogee (Creek) Nation, as well as with teachers and staff at the Seminole Nation’s Pumvhakv Immersion School.
 On Miccosukee, I’ve worked with Carol Cypress and Virginia Tommie at the Seminole Tribe’s Ah-Tah-Thi-Ki Museum, and with Jeannette Cypress and Mary Jene Koenes at Ahfachkee School.
 In Louisiana, I’ve collaborated with Linda and Bertney Langley and the Coushatta Heritage Center in seeking to revitalize the Koasati language.
 I have also worked with the Choctaw Nation of Oklahoma on a new dictionary of Choctaw.

 I have several language-related sites that I try to maintain at LingSpace.